kyle-jennings/vagrant-lamp/README.md

 **vhosts-init** - this file will set up your Vagrant machine's virtual hosts files so Apache knows to how to serve your site.
 These settings require a specific format:

-Note - This file is slated to be removed to only use a single settings file
+Each setting needs to be on it's own line

 ~~~
+url=example.loc
+aliases=www.example.loc another-name.loc a.final-name.loc
+dirname=example/app
-url=example.loc aliases=www.example.loc dirname=example/app cert=example.loc
+cert=example.loc
 ~~~

 ***url*** - this is the default url to listen for.

-***aliases*** - comma delimited(NO spaces) urls to use for things like subdomains, www, whatever
+***aliases*** - space or comma, or comma+space delimited urls to use for things like subdomains, www, whatever

 ***dirname*** - the directory name to serve the site from.
-This is a little wacky but it needs to start the containing project's folder name.
-In the above example, our project has a subfolder called 'app' which contains the actual site.
-This is a good setup so the root of the project folder holds things like the init folder or other config files such as the compose.json file.
-This is slated to change to assume the project folder by default and a specified folder would be sub folder. more on that later
+Basically, this is the directory relative of the www directory.
+If your project directory is named "example", and the web root inside that is at "app", then you would use:
+"example/app" for the dirname

 So given what we just explained and the above examples, your project folder